seek-oss/skuba/docs/development-api/github.md

 ## commitAndPushAllChanges

-Retrieves all file changes from the local git repository using [getchangedfiles], commits and pushes file changes from the local workspace to a specified GitHub branch.
+Retrieves all file changes from the local git repository using [getChangedFiles], commits and pushes file changes from the local workspace to a specified GitHub branch.

 Commits using this method appear verified on GitHub.